 Thinking about operations during modeling

-Make sure you also understand how to operate Camunda 7 - in particular by understanding retry behavior and incident management for service tasks.
+Make sure you also understand how to operate Camunda 7 - in particular by understanding retry behaviour and incident management for service tasks.

 Rolling back a transaction on unhandled errors